-Manny Blu has always been a fighter.
+Manny Blu has always done things his own way.

 WHAT THEY'RE SAYING

 "IT'S A FROTHING ROCKER WITH LOADS OF ENERGY AND SIZZLE.
 HE'S ASKING FOR HER LOVE TO "HIT ME LIKE A TRAIN."
 THE RYTHM SECTION AND ELECTRIC GUITAR KICK SERIOUS BUTT BEHIND HIS YOUTHFULL WAIL"

 "ALDEAN MEETS EDDIE VAN HALEN ON THIS BALLS-TO-THE-WALL SLICE OF JOY"